raydenlim/tp/docs/UserGuide.md

 :information_source: Note:

 * The student must exist in F.A.K.E.J.A.R.V.I.S.
-* Leaving the `STUDENT_NAME` field blank will display the overall attendance across all students and sessions.
+* Omitting `n/STUDENT_NAME` will display the overall attendance across all students and sessions.

 </md>
 </div>